Emydocephalus annulatus: Dietary habits

-The turtle-headed sea snake feeds solely on immobile demersal fish eggs, such as those of damselfish, blennies, and gobies.
+Curiously, Emydocephalus is the only sea snake that does not possess palatal teeth.
+Contrary to the foraging habits of other snakes, the turtle-head tends to eat smaller, more frequent meals rather than larger, infrequent prey: this sea snake feeds solely on fish eggs; specifically, the eggs of demersal fish that attach to the substrate, such as those of damselfish, blennies, and gobies.
 The larger the snake, the more likely it is to feed on damselfish eggs, which lie in exposed areas, rather than blennies' and gobies', whose eggs are located in narrow crevices.

-E. annulatus populations tend to stay where they are and rarely move between territories.
+E. annulatus populations tend to stay where they are and rarely move between territories; they tend to be sedentary.
 This could possibly be related to the spatial memory of snakes and their ability to remember where nests are located.
 If they stay in the same area, then the snakes are able to feed regularly on the same sites.

-Curiously, Emydocephalus is the only sea snake that does not possess palatal teeth.
-Contrary to the foraging habits of other snakes, the turtle-head tends to eat smaller, more frequent meals rather than larger, infrequent prey.
-In this respect, Emydocephalus feeds more like a grazing mammal than a snake.
+The feeding strategy of Emydocephalus has been compared to that of a grazing mammal.
 This atypical method of feeding is evidence of the great adaptive radiation of snakes.